 In vein with Vegas buffets, Las Vegas steakhouses on the Strip are a staple that can be found in nearly every resort.
-The culinary scene continues to grow as more celebrity chefs like Gordon Ramsay and José Andrés make this city the home of their sophisticated fare.
+The culinary scene continues to grow as more celebrity chefs like Gordon Ramsay and José Andrés make this city the home of their sophisticated fare as they add to the growing roster of Las Vegas restaurants.
 From the most historic steakhouse, Golden Steer, to a Michelin-starred chef’s elevated dining experience, Bazaar Meat, here are seven popular steak eateries meat lovers will want to chomp on in Las Vegas.

 Since 1958, Golden Steer has withstood the test of time and remains to be a thriving classic steakhouse in Las Vegas.
 Back when the Rat Pack was the hottest show in town, Frank Sinatra, Sammy Davis Jr. and Dean Martin–along with many other Hollywood legends like Elvis Presley and Marilyn Monroe–frequented the Golden Steer.
 I